Thermoelectric relations in the conformal limit in Dirac and Weyl semimetals: Discussion

+The main conclusion of this work is the violation of the Mott relation at the conformal point of Dirac matter.
+In particular, a previous calculation \cite{CCV18,ACV19} showed an unexpected finite term in the thermoelectric coefficient in this limit.
+In order to fulfill the Mott relation at the conformal point, the~Hall conductivity should have developped a singular behavior at $T=0$, $\mu=0$.
+Our explicit Kubo calculation \eqref{eqn:sigma00} shows a smooth behavior of the conductivity in that limit, implying that charge and heat transport are not related by the standard quasiparticle description in the neutral system.

-This result shows that for clean Dirac semimetals, as also happens in graphene, the $\mu=0$ point is a singular point (the physical properties of the system at that point can not be assumed to be the limit $\mu\to 0$ of the finite $\mu$ system) and away from it, the materials show standard Fermi liquid behaviour.
+Our results show that, as also happens in graphene, the $\mu=0$ point in clean Dirac semimetals is a singular point (the physical properties of the system cannot be obtained as the limit $\mu\to 0$ of the finite $\mu$ system) and away from it, the materials show standard Fermi liquid behaviour.
 It is also interesting to note that lattice effects occurring at higher energies \cite{GMSS17} do not alter significantly the general behavior of the thermoelectric coefficients.
+Our work points, in general, to the singular behavior of Dirac materials when the Fermi energy lies close to the Dirac point.
+This is where the correspondence with the high energy counterparts works better.
+In our case, the non zero thermoelectric coefficient found in~\cite{ACV19} and the consequent breakdown of the Mott relation at the neutrality point analyzed in this work has its root in the conformal anomaly described in quantum field theory.
+It is interesting to note that the conformal anomaly is a part of the gravitational anomalies whose influence in the thermal transport is a very hot subject in todays condensed matter experiments \cite{Getal17,SGetal20,VZetal19}.
+The analysis of the present work deepens the relation between the high and low energy phenomena manifested in these~materials.